HumanMovementNeuroscience/capstone/docs/course_materials/exercises/exercise4/exercise4-Building-your-tree.md

 tasks I will ask them to do -

 - pop a /chat in each of the 3 main topic channels

-- use the #papers channel to discuss individual papers and then show them how to extract a summary and then use it to -->
+- use the #papers channel to discuss individual papers and then show them how to extract a summary and then use it to drive forward a dicsussion in one of the topic channels.
+-->

 # Excercise #4 - Building your tree